 By the flame spraying Various surfaces can be specifically processed and thus protected against corrosion and wear.
-By flame spraying, different layer thicknesses and surface topologies can be produced.
+Flame spraying enables different layer thicknesses and surface topologies to be produced.
 In flame spraying, a powder or wire spray additive is melted in a fuel gas-oxygen flame and with the aid of the combustion gases and an atomizing gas spun on the pretreated surface of the respective material.

 In flame spraying, metallic or ceramic flame spraying materials are used, which as Wire or powder.
 Flame injections are related Coatings primarily for structuring the substrate and for improvement the hardness and wear resistance used.